ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 On the TV is the _WEATHERMAN_ - the same weatherman that was out the day before.
 He's talking about a hurricane that is quickly making its case, and how it is hurricane season.
 He urges viewers to be on the lookout.

 **FADE OUT.**

-## Scene 14: EXT.
-DRIVEWAY - EVENING

-_Dallas_ and _Mac_ drive to a neighbor's house for dinner.
-The radio plays in the background.

-**RADIO ANNOUNCER**
-And now for the evening weather forecast.
-We're expecting clear skies tonight, folks.
-Don't forget about the big Branford Sea Harvest Festival coming up next week!

-## Scene 15: EXT.
-MOLLY'S BACKYARD DECK PARTY - EVENING

-The warm glow of the setting sun casts a golden light over the backyard.
-Laughter and the sounds of a BBQ sizzle in the background as neighbors mingle on the deck. _Dallas_ stands with _Dominic_, a talkative neighbor, who is enthusiastically chatting away.

-**DOMINIC**
-_(excitedly gesturing with his fork of ziti)_
-Yeah, yeah, Hugo--my cousin--throws an annual charity event every summer.
-You'd really like him--his daughter's into all that sea stuff too.
-You and your son should join us.
-The kids can play, and we can all hang out.

-_Dallas_ smiles politely, but it's clear Dominic's energy is a bit overwhelming. _Mac_ stands nearby, quietly listening to the conversation but not engaging, his eyes occasionally drifting to the edge of the backyard.

-In the background, _MAKAYLA_ (12), carrying her backpack, approaches Dominic, and hugs him quickly.
-Makayla then steps back, looking over at Mac as she pulls the straps of her backpack tighter.

-**MAKAYLA**
-_(to Dominic)_
-Dad, I'm heading to the back with the others.
-I'll be back later.

-**DOMINIC**
-Okay, Just stay close - we have a lot of people over and we're about to eat.

-**MAKAYLA**
-Yes, Dad.

-_Makayla_ glances at _Mac_, making brief eye contact before turning and heading toward the far end of the backyard.
-She disappears into the twilight, her figure silhouetted against the setting sun as she makes her way toward the coast.

-_Dallas_ watches her leave, sensing something in the air, but he doesn't say anything. _Dominic_ resumes his animated conversation, drawing Dallas back into the moment.

-**DOMINIC**
-So this charity event...

-## Scene 16: EXT.
-MOLLY'S FAR BACKYARD BY THE COAST - AFTERNOON

-The deck party continues, the noise and laughter distant now as _MAC_ wanders alone near the far end of Molly's backyard, which stretches all the way to the coast stuck in the last dog days of summer.

-_Mac_ stands still, staring out at the water.
-The waves roll in thickly, and their soft crash against the rocks fills the air.
-Mac scans the grass, looking for the mysterious eyes and then back to _Makayla_ - who is pointing a telescope down at a certain part of the coastline.

-Suddenly, he hears a faint whimper--a distant cry that sounds like an animal in pain, far off in the wilderness.
-The nautical sounds engulf him, heightening his fear.
-The grass rustles, but it's unclear if it's the wind or something else.

-Frightened, _Mac_ takes a step back, ready to head back to the safety of the deck party.
-But before he can leave, he's stopped by a group of kids emerging from the fog--_MAKAYLA_, _ASHER_, and a few others, including _MISTY_ (13), one of the older girls.
-They move with purpose, their faces serious.

-_Makayla_ steps forward, her eyes focused on Mac.

-**MAKAYLA**
-_(firm, yet with a hint of urgency)_
-Mac, give me that shovel.

-_Mac_ hesitates for a moment, unsure of what they're planning, but the determined look on Makayla's face convinces him.
-He nods and runs to grab the shovel that's leaning against a nearby tree.

-As he hands it over, _Makayla_ turns to the group, her expression shifting from determination to leadership.

-**MAKAYLA**
-_(lowering her voice, as if revealing a secret plan)_ Alright, we need to move quickly.
-The storm's coming, and if we're going to lure it out, this is our only shot.
-Asher, you're on lookout.
-Misty, make sure the bait's ready.
-We'll set the traps near the tall grass, just like we planned.

-The other kids nod, following Makayla's lead without question. _Mac_ watches them, both intrigued and nervous.
-He knows they're about to do something dangerous, but the pull of the mystery--the chance to finally confront the creature--keeps him from backing out.

-_Makayla_ catches Mac's eye, sensing his hesitation.

-**MAKAYLA**
-_(softly, with a hint of reassurance)_
-You with us, Mac?

-_Mac_ takes a deep breath and nods.

-_Makayla_ smiles briefly, then turns back to the group.

-**MAKAYLA**
-Let's go.

-The kids, led by _Makayla_, move deeper into the night, toward the farthest reaches of the backyard, where the grass is tallest and the coast drops off into the sea.
-The fog thickens, and the air grows colder, but they press on.

-## Scene 17: EXT.
-CORNER BEACH - NIGHT

-The crew scours the corner beach, searching for evidence of lightning strikes and other burn marks.
-They find nothing. _Makayla_ suggests they head to "the fort."

-**MAC**
-You guys have a fort?

-## Scene 18: EXT.
-THE FORT - LATE AFTERNOON

-The kids flock to their hideaway--a makeshift fort hidden among the tall grass.
-They begin laying traps made of various forms of food tied to driftwood sticks outside the fort.

-**MAKAYLA**
-The creatures are likely to come from the sea, though my grandfather always said they come from the grass.
-They come from the sea first, then go into the grass.

-**JEFFERSON**
-_(skeptical)_
-How could you possibly know that?

-**MAKAYLA**
-Shut up Jefferson - you're lucky you're even here.

-The two exchange glances for a while.

-A debate ensues among the kids about how the creature would behave on land, how it would move, and how it would scatter about the tall grass.

-**MISTY**
-_(setting up a camera)_
-Let's see if we can catch something on film.

-_Makayla_ watches _Misty_ (Age 13) sets up an old digital point and shoot camera while the rest of the group prepares the bait, waiting for the thunderstorm to roll in.

-## Scene 19: EXT.
-OUTSIDE NEIGHBORHOOD CORNER GRASS - DOG DAYS IN THE TALL GRASS

-The crew stand idle by the tall grass and just stare at it for a while. _Asher_ looks at the clouds. _Jefferson_ looks at the cars and the neighbors looking. _Makayla_ looks head on.
-And _Mac_ ignores all and looks for the eyes.

-**JEFFERSON**
-Your grandfather was just writing those stories to make you laugh.
-He didn't believe in that stuff.

-**MISTY**
-Jefferson - - Mom says we have to go back to the party.

-**MAKAYLA**
-No--he actually did.

-**JEFFERSON**
-Did what?

-**MAKAYLA**
-Believe

-**JEFFERSON**
-In what?

-**MISTY**
-Jefferson, we should get going - come on - we have to go back - mom just texted me we got to go now.

-## Scene 20: INT.
-MOLLY'S HOUSE - EVENING

-The kids hang back to the party. _Mac_ approaches _Dallas_ who is standing by himself in the hallway of the house - looking at family portraits - looking at wall mounted family portraits - photos of when the kids were little and what not.

-## Scene 21: EXT.
-TALL BEACHY - DUSK

-That night it is windy. _Dallas_ makes his way to the makeshift shed workshop - and flips the light on - revealing a small wooden desk with wires and instruments - and notebooks.

-_Dallas_ turns on a computer and begins to type 4tran